 A: At most schools, tuition is due within five to seven business days from the date you register for classes.
 However, if you register on or after the first day of the quarter, tuition is usually due immediately.
 You may elect to have the Fund pay your tuition “upfront” once you have registered for classes or you may pay your tuition yourself and seek reimbursement from the Fund.
 Both options are discussed below:

-If you have questions about vouchers or reimbursement processes, contact your Career and Education Navigator.
+If you have questions about vouchers or reimbursement processes, contact your Regional Education Navigator.

 Q. This is my first time in the Tuition Assistance Program.
 Is there a deadline to submit my Funding Request?

 A: If this is your first time requesting Tuition Assistance benefits, you must complete your enrollment in the Tuition Assistance program before submitting a funding request.
 Once you submit your funding request you will receive your voucher by email within 5 business days provided your request is complete with all required documentation.
 REMEMBER!
 Students are responsible for their own tuition payment, which includes submitting their prepared voucher to their school.
 Always check with student services at your school to inquire about payment due dates.
 Know your school’s deadlines!

 Q: What if my books are not posted on the college bookstore website when I register?

 A: If you registered early and books are not posted online, submit your Funding Request for tuition only.
 Then when the books are posted on the bookstore website, submit a second Voucher Request for your books.
 Remember you must submit documentation showing that your books are required, recommended or optional in order to be paid for through the Tuition Assistance Program.